 This training program is divided into four learning units called modules.
 Students must complete modules A through D starting with any module and continuing in any sequence until all four modules are completed.
 Modules A through D stand alone as units of study and are not dependent upon previous training.
-If students do not complete any portion of one of these modules, the entire module must be repeated.
 Upon successful completion of modules A through D, students participate in a 160-clock-hour externship.